Search for Onsite Wastewater Treatment Registered Systems, Certified Professionals, and Businesses. (Link opens in new tab)

 Any onsite wastewater treatment system that is constructed, reconstructed, altered, modified, or otherwise changed must be registered with the Department.

 Anyone doing work associated with onsite wastewater systems is required to be certified by the State of Nebraska.

 A minimum of twelve (Department approved) professional development hours of continuing education are required during the two year certificate cycle for certificate renewal.

-The Private Onsite Wastewater Treatment System Advisory Committee advises NDEQ on proposed rules and regulations relating to the Onsite Act.
+The Private Onsite Wastewater Treatment System Advisory Committee advises NDEE on proposed rules and regulations relating to the Onsite Act.